 |Annual Income Over $10, 300||2.5% of income||2016 Obamacare Penalty||Per Month|

 You can find an online calculator to help you determine your potential tax penalty at the Tax Policy Center.

 To learn about what qualifies as health coverage under Obamacare and whether you are exempt, see Do I Have to Get Obamacare in New York?

 For information about costs, see How Much Does Obamacare Cost in New York?

 For tax help, see Obamacare and Taxes: What You Need to Know Before You File.

 You may also be interested in:

-Four things New York residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Five things New York residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.

 Learn where New York residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

 Learn the five factors that determine what New York residents will pay for health insurance under the Affordable Care Act (Obamacare).